SynFlow: Scaling Up LiDAR Scene Flow Estimation with Synthetic Data: Abstract

 \section{Abstract}

 Reliable 3D dynamic perception requires models that can anticipate motion beyond predefined categories, yet progress is hindered by the scarcity of dense, high-quality motion annotations.
 While self-supervision on unlabeled real data offers a path forward, empirical evidence suggests that scaling unlabeled data fails to close the performance gap due to noisy proxy signals.
-In this paper, we propose a shift in paradigm: learning robust real-world motion priors entirely from scalable simulation.
-We introduce SynFlow, a data generation pipeline that generates large-scale synthetic dataset specifically designed for LiDAR scene flow.
+In this paper, we propose learning robust real-world motion priors entirely from scalable simulation.
+We introduce SynFlow, a data generation pipeline for large-scale synthetic LiDAR scene flow.
 Unlike prior works that prioritize sensor-specific realism, SynFlow employs a motion-oriented strategy to synthesize diverse kinematic patterns across 4,000 sequences ($\sim$940k frames), termed SynFlow-4k.
 This represents a $34\times$ scale-up in annotated volume over existing real-world benchmarks.
 Our experiments demonstrate that SynFlow-4k provides a highly domain-invariant motion prior.
-In a zero-shot regime, models trained exclusively on our synthetic data generalize across multiple real-world benchmarks, rivaling in-domain supervised baselines on nuScenes and outperforming state-of-the-art methods on TruckScenes by $31.8\%$.
-Furthermore, SynFlow-4k serves as a label-efficient foundation: fine-tuning with only $5\%$ of real-world labels surpasses models trained from scratch on the full available budget. \ifready We open-source the pipeline and dataset to facilitate research in generalizable 3D motion estimation.
-More detail can be found at \url{https://kin-zhang.github.io/SynFlow}. \else We will open-source the pipeline and dataset to facilitate research in generalizable 3D motion estimation. \fi
+In a zero-shot regime, models trained only on our synthetic data generalize across multiple real-world benchmarks, comparable to in-domain supervised baselines on nuScenes and outperforming state-of-the-art methods on TruckScenes by $31.8\%$.
+Furthermore, SynFlow-4k serves as a label-efficient foundation: fine-tuning with only $5\%$ of real-world labels surpasses models trained from scratch on the full available budget.
+We open-source the pipeline and dataset to facilitate research in generalizable 3D motion estimation.
+More detail can be found at \url{https://kin-zhang.github.io/SynFlow}.

 \keywords{Scene Flow Estimation \and Synthetic Data \and Autonomous Driving}